 Visiting scholars work collaboratively with the faculty or staff member in areas of research and creative activity.
 These activities should be of mutual benefit to the scholar and to FSU.
 These activities help keep the faculty current with a wide range of innovations from around the world, build linkages for further research collaboration, enhance the reach and recognition of our university and its programs, and allow FSU students to learn about other cultures and different approaches to common challenges.

-Procedures for Inviting an Unpaid Visiting Scholar/Researcher
+Inviting a Visiting Scholar/Researcher

 Please note: As of October 12, 2020 the Visiting Scholar Oversight Committee will consider exception requests to process invitations for new international visiting scholars for arrival no earlier than May, 2021.
 Otherwise, the Florida State University temporary suspension of new international visiting scholar applications announced March 3, 3020 remains in place.
 We will continue to review this temporary suspension as conditions change.
 Please contact Stephen McDowell, Assistant Provost, for more information.